plausible/docs/docs/sites-api.md

 ### DELETE /api/v1/sites/:site_id

 Deletes a site from your Plausible account along with all it's data and configuration.
 The API key must belong to the owner of the site.
+Permanently deleting all your data may take up to 48 hours and you won't be able to immediately register the same site again until the process is complete.

 ```bash title="Try it yourself"
 curl -X DELETE https://plausible.io/api/v1/sites/test-domain.com \